Beteza

 Beteza is a town and commune in Madagascar.
 It belongs to the district of Bekily, which is a part of Androy Region.
 The population of the commune was estimated to be approximately 7,000 in 2001 commune census.

 Only primary schooling is available.
 The majority 80% of the population of the commune are farmers, while an additional 19.5% receives their livelihood from raising livestock.
 The most important crops are cassava and peanuts, while other important agricultural products are maize and rice.
-Services provide employment for 0.5% of the population.
+Services employ 0.5% of the population.